CosmWasm/sylvia-book/src/basics/execute.md

-# Execution messsages
+# Execution messages

-We created instantiate and query messages.
-We have state on our contract and are able to test it.
+We created `instantiate` and `query` messages.
+We have the state in our contract and can test it.
-Now let's expand our contract by adding to it possibility to update the state.
-In this chapter we will add `add_member` execute message.
+Now let's expand our contract by adding the possibility of updating the state.
+In this chapter, we will add the `add_member` execute message.

 ## Custom error

-Because we don't want non admins to add new admins to our contract we will have to take some steps to prevent it.
-In case of call from non admin we want to return an error that will inform the users that they are not authorized to perform this kind of operation on contract.
+Because we don't want non-admins to add new admins to our contract, we will have to take some steps to prevent it.
+In case of a call from non-admin we want to return an error that will inform the users that they are not authorized to perform this kind of operation on contract.
-We will achieve this goal by creating our own custom error type.
-It will have implement [`From`](https://doc.rust-lang.org/std/convert/trait.From.html)<StdError> trait to be compatible with most of error cases in our contract.
-It will also has `Unathorized` variant.
+We will achieve this goal by creating our custom error type.
+It will have to implement [`From`](https://doc.rust-lang.org/std/convert/trait.From.html)<StdError> trait to be compatible with most of the error cases in our contract.
+It will also have an `Unauthorized` variant.

-First let's update our `Cargo.toml` with new dependency to [`thiserror`](https://docs.rs/thiserror/latest/thiserror/).
+First, let's update our `Cargo.toml` with a new dependency to [`thiserror`](https://docs.rs/thiserror/latest/thiserror/).

 ```rust,noplayground